Guidelines for Original Research (Quantitative Study)

 Instrument

-• Clearly state that the authors grant permission from the original authors to use or modify the instrument.
+• Confirm permission from the original authors for use or modification.

-Intervention (this heading is only for experimental studies)
+• This heading is only for experimental studies

 • Explain briefly the intervention process, the setting, and those who did the intervention.